nvbogu/Natural-Language-Understanding-API/README.md

 sudo certbot renew --dry-run
 ```

-Now you should have enabled accessing your name server over https!
+Now your NGINX web server should be automatically accessible over https.

 ## How to start the API